tsokac2/newirishlife3.3/README.md

 * All files in the above folders **MUST** be named with the following naming conventions: `_filename.scss`

 ## # [NODE.JS](https://nodejs.org/en/)
-* Open-source, cross-platform, back-end, JavaScript runtime environment - href="https://nodejs.org/en/
+* Use for NPM `package.jsno` file implemetation in to project root

 ## # [NPM](https://www.npmjs.com/)
-* Package manager - Use package - `node-sass` - https://www.npmjs.com/
+* Package manager - Use package - `node-sass`

 ## # [JAVASCRIPT](https://www.javascript.com/)
 Features: _Dom Events_, _Validation of User’s Input_, _Else and If Statement_, _Handling Events_,  _In Built Function_